apun97/restaurantfinder/README.md

 ## To-do
 - Location verification
 - Ability to change location
-- Display different results if preferences remain the same
-- Randomize choice of displayed results
 - Display directions from location to restaurant

 ## Stretch Goals